Indiv0/ChestEmpty/README.md

 ### Download

-You can find various releases of the plugin at my [maven repository](http://maven.nikitapek.in/repository/internal/in/nikitapek/chest-empty/).
+You can find the latest builds of the plugin at my [ci](http://ci.nikitapek.in/job/chest-empty/).
-Alternatively, you can find downloads with detailed changelog information in the [files](http://dev.bukkit.org/bukkit-plugins/chest-empty/files/) section of the plugin's BukkitDev page.
+You can find stable downloads with detailed changelog information in the [files](http://dev.bukkit.org/bukkit-plugins/chestempty/files/) section of the plugin's BukkitDev page.

 ### Installation